jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-To establish a clear consensus, the remaining operators (excluding the zero-delegation operator) all vote for the "Sunny" option.
+To establish a clear consensus, the remaining operators (excluding the first three that already voted) all vote for the "Sunny" option.
 This creates a supermajority that surpasses the required threshold for consensus.

 The consensus mechanism works as follows: